 If you are having camcorder playback issues try a head cleaning cassette.
 If that doesn’t work then I would NOT try to take apart your camcorder and clean it yourself, try to find a local pro that does this – hopefully your local VCR repair shop can work on camcorders as well.

 Depending on your needs there are plenty of options.
-For the DIY techie person a good manual cleaning might be the way to go.
-For a hands-off person either a Scotch magnetic tape or good wet cleaner is a good option.
+For the DIY techie person, a good manual cleaning might be the way to go.
+For a hands-off person, either a Scotch magnetic tape or a good wet cleaner is a good option.

 Where to find VCR and Camcorder Headcleaners:

 Most electronics stores like BestBuy won’t carry these items due to lack of demand so your best option is Amazon and eBay.
 Just be careful on eBay as I saw a bunch of used tapes for sale.
 They may still work but I’d prefer new myself.